 I have always had an addictive brain.
 Soon I could not stop thinking about the absolute ridiculousness in the fact that only 15 per cent of interviewed participants at the 2015 Climate Conference in Paris were female.
 As if female perspectives are somehow less interesting or even worse, as if women do not contribute with anything worth reporting.

 I know that the collective intelligence rises with the number of female participants in a group.
 I know that in many countries, women are more likely to earn a university degree than men.
 I also know that surveys show that women more often rank values linked to environmental concern as more important compared to men.
-That alone tells me that women have a lot to add to the climate change discourse.
+This alone tells me that women have a lot to add to the climate change discourse.

 This is my way of opposing the silencing of women in climate change and environmental debate